 Regulate

 Regulating emotions is the first step.
 To feel heard, each partner must take accountability for their own emotional state.
 If you’re feeling rage or intense worry, you won’t make your point.
 Instead, calm big emotions.
-Practice meditation or taking a pause when you’re not upset.
+Practice meditation or take a pause when you’re not upset.
 And whatever you do, learn to have tough conversations when the iron is cold, not hot.

 Slow Things Down

-ADHD conversations often go fast.
+As an experienced ADHD therapist in Cincinnati, I recognize that ADHD conversations often go fast.
 Set the intention to slow things down when talking with one another.
 While one partner might be prone to talking fast, that’s OK.
 The point is to manage reactivity.

 One of the best ways to manage strong emotions is to provide context.
 If you’re going to have tough conversations, don’t have them right before bed, for example.
 Also, don’t have them when the kids are running around asking for juice boxes.
 Find quiet situations to process big feelings.